PatelKrishna02/pu-screen-generator/README.md

 ---

-License
+## License

-This project is proprietary and intended for internal/company use.
+This project was developed for internal/company use.
+Code is shared for demonstration purposes only.
-Redistribution without permission is not allowed.

-> ✨ Designed and built with love and loops.